pnsrao/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It consists of bar charts showing how the data is distributed among the various classes.
 It is noted that the distribution is not even and that there are some classes with few examples.
-[Histogram][./output_images/barchart.png] of classes among the training, validation and test examples
+![alt text][image1]
 * Comments
-** Distribution of signs among training, test and validation seem roughly similar ** Label 38 (keep right) occurs more frequently than Label 39 (keep left) ** 30, 50, 70, 80 occurs more frequently than 20 and 60 kmph, and end of speed limit sign
+  * Distribution of signs among training, test and validation seem roughly similar
+  * Label 38 (keep right) occurs more frequently than Label 39 (keep left)
+  * 30, 50, 70, 80 occurs more frequently than 20 and 60 kmph, and end of speed limit sign

 Sample images are displayed in the project notebook and the following is observed
 * Comments
-** Images don't appear to be clean.
-For the pixel sizes, they appear to be blurry ** Some dark images imply that the data set  has not been pruned.
+  * Images don't appear to be clean.
+For the pixel sizes, they appear to be blurry
+  * Some dark images imply that the data set  has not been pruned.
-** Signs have color patterns.
+  * Signs have color patterns.
 However the lighting conditions vary drastically.
 (H,S,V) mapping usually deals with lighting variations to some extent.
 But in this case, the conditions vary between extereley bright and extremely dark.
 Grayscale appears to be a better bet even if the color information is lost.
-** Converting to grayscale also seems to accentuate the pixel differences in darker images as seen below.
+  * Converting to grayscale also seems to accentuate the pixel differences in darker images as seen below.

 ### Design and Test a Model Architecture